-Students may attempt to "test out" of the technology requirement.
-If they succeed, they must take an additional course(s) in math or science from the List of Approved General Education Courses.
+- Students may attempt to "test out" of the technology requirement.
+If they succeed, they must take an additional course(s) in math or science from the List of Approved General Education Courses. - 2 Some suggested electives are listed below.
 Selection of electives should be based on the requirements of the four-year institution.